vilarj/Maid-Aid/README.md

-# CleaningApp
+# Maid-Aid

-## This app is intended for supplying the needs of their users
+## is a cleaning app that employees users for a job required by the user (employer).